 FIG. 2.
 Temperature dependence of the Rashba-split bands of (a) BiTeI, (b) BiTeBr, and (c) BiTeCl.
 Contributions from electron-phonon coupling (elph) and thermal-expansion (TE) are combined to obtain the overall temperature dependence (elph+TE) in left, middle, and right panels respectively.
-The electronic states are referenced to the conduction-band minimum at the A-point for BiTeI and BiTeBr, and to the conduction-band minimum at the Γ-point for BiTeCl.
-We note that the plotted regions only represent about 10% of the distance from the A or Γ points to the indicated zone boundaries in parentheses.
-The definitions of the $E{\rm R}$ and $k{\rm R}$ parameters are depicted in the upper-left panel.
+The electronic states are referenced to the conduction-band minimum at the A-point for BiTeI and BiTeBr and the Γ -point for BiTeCl.
+Note that the plotted regions only represent about 10% of the distance from the A or Γ points to the indicated zone boundaries.
+The definitions of $E{\rm R}$ and $k{\rm R}$ are depicted in the upper-left panel.